abretucorazon/cafemarvin/src/pages/posts/lesson-1-narcissus.md

-"To love well is when the people you love \*feel\* loved, heard, understood.
+"To love well is when the people you love <i>feel</i>  loved, heard, understood.
 In time, your love helps them grow stronger, more confident and happier."

-To love well is a \*personal\* skill that takes training and practice.
+To love well is a <i>personal </i>skill that takes training and practice.
 For beginners, practice speaking the five love languages is a great start.